You just had Ting's "crazy fast fiber internet" installed and our technician ran a speed test to show you exactly how fast it is.

 No. Not yet at least.
 Modern Wi-Fi technology is still pretty far behind what a hard-wired connection can achieve.
-Check out our expected speeds guide for the breakdown, but in a nutshell: you can expect up to around 400 Mbps in best-case Wi-Fi scenarios, and speeds in the 100 to 200 Mbps range are far more common.
+Check out our expected speeds guide for the breakdown.
+In a nutshell, you can expect up to around 400 Mbps in best-case Wi-Fi scenarios, and speeds in the 100 to 200 Mbps range are far more common.

 Latency is the time it takes for a request to go from you to your destination.
-When you perform a network command, that instruction has to go to a server elsewhere.
-That server has to acknowledge, and then let you know its response.
+When networking with other computers on the internet, your instructions or commands (e.g., "show me that web page") have to go to a server elsewhere.
+That server has to acknowledge your request and then let you know its response.

-- Your connection and Ting.com "speak" to deliver you that content
+- your connection and Ting.com "speak" to each other to deliver you that website content

-- Then the page starts loading (downloading) to your computer, and displayed on your screen
+- then the page starts loading (downloading) to your computer and displays on your screen

-The time it takes from when you clicked the page until the actual transmission begins is the latency, or the time delay between cause and effect.
+The time it takes from when you clicked the page until the actual transmission of its content begins is the latency.
+Or in other words, the time delay between cause and effect.

 While you want your speed to be fast, you want your latency to be as small a number as possible.
 The lower the latency, the less time is needed from cause (the click of your mouse) to effect (the page starting to load).
 Keep in mind it's not always in your control -- the further the server is from you, the more latency there will be.

 Network latency is commonly expressed in milliseconds (ms).
-The less milliseconds it takes, the faster the request will start to take effect.
+The fewer milliseconds it takes, the faster your request will take effect.

-You also commonly see the term "ping" (like in our screenshot above), which is a measures of round-trip latency.
+"ping" is another common term (like in our screenshot above).
+Ping is a measure of round-trip latency.

-- The "ping" in this case is 40ms as that is the round-trip time from A » B » A
+- the "ping" in this case is 40ms for the round-trip from A » B » A

-In the everyday world, having latency under 100ms is generally considered acceptable, and anything below 50 is ideal.
-The average internet provider has latency between 30-50ms to most services in North America, although this can vary service-to-service depending on the path things take over the Internet, time of day, load on other nodes through the path, current traffic on the server you're trying to reach, and more.
+In the everyday world, having latency under 100ms is generally considered acceptable and anything below 50 is ideal.
+The average internet provider has latency between 30-50ms to most services in North America.
+This can vary service-to-service depending on the path things take over the internet, time of day, load on other nodes through the path, current traffic on the server you're trying to reach, and more.

-Most activities (web browsing, streaming, downloading, etc) work just fine even with slightly inflated latency, although you benefit from it being as low as possible.
+Most activities (web browsing, streaming, downloading, etc.) work just fine even with slightly inflated latency though you benefit from it being as low as possible.